How about Volunteering to become a Mentor at Hackney New School?

-- about their current academic progress
+- their current academic progress

-- about all aspects of school and home that are affecting their academic progress – good and bad
+- all aspects of school and home that are affecting their academic progress – good and bad

-- about their interests and hopes and dreams, enabling them to articulate where they are and what they are aiming for
+- their interests and hopes and dreams, enabling them to articulate where they are and what they are aiming for

-- about suitable role models and different perspectives.
+- suitable role models and different perspectives.